volasper/Metatrader_Web/README.md

-# How to change language
+# How to set language
-If you need to change language to yours, fork it and change index.html
+If you need to set language to yours, fork it and change index.html

 lang=zh -> lang=*your language*